Dayvid-San/Dayvid-San/README.md

 ### Hello!
 Dayvid here! 👋

-- 🎨 I’m Designer and Coder Freelancer
+- 🎨 I’m Freelance Designer and Coder
 - 📚 I’m currently learning NodeJS and MongoDB
 - 🤖 I like to make bots